team-zomsa/aplib.net/README.md

 ## Documentation
-Documentation is automatically generated using Doxygen and can be found [here](https://team-zomsa.github.io/aplib.net/).
+Documentation is automatically generated using Docfx and can be found [here](https://team-zomsa.github.io/aplib.net/).

 ## Quick Start